oele-isis-vanderbilt/FoodJustice_RenPy/README.md

 # Note
-The OpenAI enabled version requires an agent sidecar exe that isn't store in the repo.
-It is build from the package found here: https://drive.google.com/drive/folders/1hcZLf55nxlIOmujpKMdFHVnVBYvw7aLe
+The OpenAI enabled version requires an agent sidecar exe that isn't stored in the repo.
+It is built from the python package found here: https://drive.google.com/drive/folders/1hcZLf55nxlIOmujpKMdFHVnVBYvw7aLe

 The resulting exe must be place in: